Skip to main content

 Lab Assistant

-Srija Pamujula graduated from UCSD with a B.S. in Neurobiology.
+Srija graduated from UCSD with a B.S. in Neurobiology.
 She is interested in many areas of neuroscience including epileptogenesis.
 She plans on applying for medical school in the future in order to pursue her passion for Neuroscience in a clinical setting.
 Apart from being in lab, she hopes to work as an EMT in order to further her interest in EMS in the near future.
 In her free time, Srija loves to paint, cook and dance.

 • Ananya Achanta